 The Old Jail Art Center actively collects the work of young artists, and showcases young artists in its annual "Emerging Artist" exhibition.
 One of the underlying aims of OJAC is to encourage by both purchase and exhibition the work of young artists.
 Artwork in a variety of media abound both inside and out at The Old Jail Art Center.
 Jesús Bautista Moroles' Granite Sun anchors the Marshall R. Young Courtyard.
 Also located in the courtyard are Pericle Fazzini's Conversation, and several other important figurative bronze works made since 1945.
 The remainder of OJAC's outdoor sculpture collection is installed throughout the museum grounds.
 Located in front of the old jail building is another Moroles sculpture, Moon Ring 3.
 It was included in an invitation-only sculpture exhibition at the White House in 1995-96.
 Inside the museum are outstanding collections and exhibits on permanent display.
 The William O. Gross, Jr. Collection of Pre-Columbian Art, for example, spans several ancient cultures and some pieces date as far back as 900 B.C.

 The Sallie Reynolds Matthews Room honors both its namesake, author of Interwoven and pioneer, and her youngest child and son, Watkins (Watt) Reynolds Matthews.
 The room is meant to be a generic family gathering room based on two rooms in the main house of Lambshead Ranch, the historic ranch of the Matthews family.
-In addition to its permanent exhibitions, OJAC also hosts several traveling exhibitions each year, loaned from museums and traveling exhibits firms across the country.
+In addition to its permanent exhibitions, the OJAC curates and presents temporary exhibits and hosts several traveling exhibitions.

 Rapid growth necessitated additions to the museums in 1984 and 1996 with another modest addition in 2009.
+In 2016, a new Robert E. Nail Jr. Archives addition was opened thanks to the generosity of a local family.
 All were designed by Fort Worth architect Arthur Weinman.
-Today the Old Jail Art Center encompasses some 15,000 square feet and is a thriving, widely-acclaimed art museum dedicated to the visual arts and to preserving the local history of the Shackelford County area.
+Today the Old Jail Art Center encompasses some 17,000 square feet and is a thriving, widely-acclaimed art museum dedicated to the visual arts and to preserving the local history of the Shackelford County area.
 Since 1989 OJAC has been included in the select group of museums nationwide that are accredited by the American Association of Museums.
 Only 1 in 10 museums in the state of Texas are accredited.
 Serving a core audience of 25 rural counties, the Old Jail Art Center is one of the only free and accredited art museums between Fort Worth and El Paso.
 Because many of the local school systems do not offer any art education in their curriculum, OJAC addresses the needs of the students by providing innovative art education programs throughout the year.
 Adults, too, are enriched by special programming.
 With the 1996 addition of the Stasney Center for Education and the 2009 addition of a Distance Learning studio, OJAC now offers educational programming.